isomerpages/pmo-nccs/media/press-releases/_posts/2025-09-16-post-Singapore Will Contract High Quality Nature Based Carbon Credits From Four Projects.md

 of native species.
 The project aims to sequester up to 33.5 million tCO2e over its lifetime. &nbsp;&nbsp;&nbsp;</p>
 <hr>
-<p><a href="#_ftnref1" rel="noopener noreferrer nofollow" target="_blank">[1]</a> Since
-2024, under Singapore’s International Carbon Credit (ICC) framework, taxable facilities in Singapore are allowed to use eligible ICCs to offset up to 5% of their taxable emissions.</p>
+<p><sup>1</sup>Since 2024, under Singapore’s International Carbon Credit
+(ICC) framework, taxable facilities in Singapore are allowed to use eligible ICCs to offset up to 5% of their taxable emissions.</p>
-<p><a href="#_ftnref2" rel="noopener noreferrer nofollow" target="_blank">[2]</a>
-<a href="https://wedocs.unep.org/xmlui/bitstream/handle/20.500.11822/37318/NBSCCM.pdf" rel="noopener nofollow" target="_blank">https://wedocs.unep.org/xmlui/bitstream/handle/20.500.11822/37318/NBSCCM.pdf</a>
+<p><sup>2</sup><a href="https://wedocs.unep.org/xmlui/bitstream/handle/20.500.11822/37318/NBSCCM.pdf" rel="noopener nofollow" target="_blank">https://wedocs.unep.org/xmlui/bitstream/handle/20.500.11822/37318/NBSCCM.pdf</a>
 </p>
-<p><a href="#_ftnref3" rel="noopener noreferrer nofollow" target="_blank">[3]</a> Certified
-emissions reductions or removals exceeding that required by any law or regulatory requirement of the host country, and that would otherwise have occurred in a conservative, business-as-usual scenario.</p>
+<p><sup>3</sup>Certified emissions reductions or removals exceeding that
+required by any law or regulatory requirement of the host country, and that would otherwise have occurred in a conservative, business-as-usual scenario.</p>
-<p><a href="#_ftnref4" rel="noopener noreferrer nofollow" target="_blank">[4]</a> REDD+
-refers to “Reducing Emissions from Deforestation and forest Degradation, plus the conservation, sustainable management of forests, and enhancement of forest carbon stocks”,&nbsp;a framework developed under the Paris Agreement.&nbsp;</p>
+<p><sup>4</sup>REDD+ refers to “Reducing Emissions from Deforestation and
+forest Degradation, plus the conservation, sustainable management of forests, and enhancement of forest carbon stocks”,&nbsp;a framework developed under the Paris Agreement.&nbsp;</p>
-<p><a href="#_ftnref5" rel="noopener noreferrer nofollow" target="_blank">[5]</a> Three
-of these projects intend to use methodologies under Verra’s Verified Carbon Standards, namely VM0047 (Afforestation, Reforestation, and Revegetation) and VM0048 (Reducing Emissions from Deforestation and Forest Degradation).
+<p><sup>5</sup>Three of these projects intend to use methodologies under
+Verra’s Verified Carbon Standards, namely VM0047 (Afforestation, Reforestation, and Revegetation) and VM0048 (Reducing Emissions from Deforestation and Forest Degradation).
 Under the Paris Agreement Article 6.2 approach and within signed Implementation Agreements, both Singapore and the host countries will need to whitelist these methodologies, including any additional environmental integrity (EI) safeguards.
 The fourth project adheres to VM0042 (Improved Agricultural Management), which is on Singapore’s Eligibility List and will similarly be go through whitelisting with host countries.</p>
-<p><a href="#_ftnref6" rel="noopener noreferrer nofollow" target="_blank">[6]</a> The
-eligibility list may differ across IAs, as each host country has their own priority mitigation sectors and activities, typically based on their conditional Nationally Determined Contribution measures, as well as other domestic requirements and considerations.
+<p><sup>6</sup>The eligibility list may differ across IAs, as each host country
+has their own priority mitigation sectors and activities, typically based on their conditional Nationally Determined Contribution measures, as well as other domestic requirements and considerations.
 All methodologies must meet both Singapore and the partner country’s Eligibility Criteria prior to being listed.</p>